ksmithut/skyhook/README.md

 parameter.
 This is to simplify your hooks.
 If you wish to expose more than one parameter to be changed, just create another hook.

+The third parameter is an options object.
+It's only option is `returnChange` whose default value is `true`.
+When set to `false`, it will not accept values returned from a hook to modify the value.
+Note that if a parameter is passed by reference (such as an array or an object), then a hook can still modify properties on the passed object.

 This method returns a promise with resolves to the modified (or un-modified) value that you passed (or didn't pass).